 Unlike B2C, in B2B ecommerce, users often look for items containing unstructured information.
 These can be manuals, drawings, assembly diagrams, photos, original and non-original (similar) spare parts.
-Since the average cheque in B2B is significantly higher than in the consumer market, vendors must do everything possible to provide the best user experience in catalog search.
+Since the average cheque in B2B is significantly higher than in the consumer market, vendors must do everything possible to provide the best user experience in catalog search, be it a goods or b2b services marketplace.

 There are two essential factors in B2B commerce when we talk about product catalog search challenges.
 The first refers to the fact that corporate buyers (aka users) visit the vendor ecommerce website solely for the purpose of purchasing, and not for a pleasant time like in B2C.
 Their task is to buy the necessary goods or services for the company and do this as quickly as possible.